RT24 – Handbook of Public Transport Research – Network Resilience and The Smart Public Transport Lab

 Keywords: public transport, transit, network resilience, AMS Institute, WMATA, passenger experience, smart card data, disruption

-This is the second episode in the Researching Transit Handbook of Public Transport Research series.
+This is the second episode in Researching Transit’s Handbook of Public Transport Research series.
 Links to obtain the book can be found at the end of the notes.
 In this episode, Professor Graham Currie speaks to another of the book’s authors, Associate Professor Oded Cats.
 Dr Cats cofounded and co-directs the Smart Public Transport Lab, in the Department of Transport Planning, at TU Delft.

 Two key areas of focus for the Smart PT Lab are network resilience (the focus of Chapter 12 in the Handbook), as well as changing public transport usage patterns.
 This includes charting the interaction of public transport with other travel modes, including the role of the bicycle in rail journeys, as well as emerging mobility technologies.
 The Critical MaaS project with the Amsterdam Institute for Advanced Metropolitan Solutions (AMS Institute) explored the role of public transport on demand in the future mobility ecosystem.